piara108/fossil-hunter/README.md

 # Fossil Hunter

-Fossil Hunter displays fossil locations in the
+Fossil Hunter displays various fossil locations on a map of the United States using the PaleoBio and Google Maps API.
-United States and allows users to create their own fossil site as well.

 ### Fossil database API